richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 ## 🎯 Project Vision

-The purpose of this project is to build a real‑time MIDI notation system for musicians who do not read traditional sheet music.
+The goal of this project is to build a **real‑time MIDI notation system** for musicians who do not read traditional sheet music.
-It is specifically designed for arranger keyboards (Yamaha PSR‑SX, Genos, Tyros, etc.) and aims to visualize accompaniment tracks such as bass, drums, pads, and chord layers in a clear and intuitive way.
+It is specifically designed for **Yamaha arranger keyboards** (PSR‑SX, Genos, Tyros, etc.) and aims to visualize accompaniment tracks such as bass, drums, pads, and chord layers in a clear and intuitive way.

 ### Long‑term goals:
 - Real‑time multi‑track score rendering